| The ten-block district known as the Golden

 These include the Mellon bankers, the Frick coal merchants, and the Heinz

 food producers.
+A

 face-lift in recent years has involved large-scale demolition of abandoned